-\ Secondary MCL for taste, color, and odor.
+Secondary MCL for taste, color, and odor.

 The most prevalent sources of potential groundwater pollution are the on-site wastewater treatment systems (OWTS) serving homes and small businesses in the rural areas of the county.
-There are approximately 15,000 active OWTSs in the county and during 2014, 188 new OWTSs were installed.
+There are approximately 15,000 active OWTSs in the county and during 2015, 156 new OWTSs were installed.
 An OWTS that is properly installed and serviced should not pose a threat to groundwater quality.
 However, improper OWTS installation or maintenance can cause wastewater to be untreated or undertreated and lead to groundwater or surface water contamination.
 Because OWTSs are typically used in areas with private water wells, it is important to properly maintain the OWTS and regularly have the well water sampled and tested to assure that it is safe to drink.
 The Loudoun County Department of Environmental Health can provide information on maintenance and testing of private water wells and OWTSs (703-777-0234 and www.loudoun.gov/onsite).
 There are a few isolated locations in the County where significant groundwater contamination is known to exist.
 The most notable location is the Hidden Lane Landfill in northeast Loudoun, which was placed on the EPA's National Priorities List (Superfund).
 The EPA has developed fact sheets to update citizens on clean-up and investigation activities at the site.
 The latest Hidden Lane fact sheet and more information can be found by visiting the EPA web site.

-Of the 178 groundwater samples reported in 2014, ten samples had individual analyte concentrations higher than the EPA Maximum Contaminant Level (MCL); one for sulfate, two for lead, four for nitrate, two for arsenic, and one for fluoride.
+Of the 145 groundwater samples reported in 2015, no samples had individual analyte concentrations higher than the EPA Maximum Contaminant Level (MCL).
+Only secondary MCL for manganese and iron were exceeded.
 Groundwater quality in Loudoun is generally good, but these data show why private drinking water well owners should have their well water tested regularly to assure that the water is safe to consume.

-WATER RESOURCES 2014 HIGHLIGHT:
+WATER RESOURCES 2015 HIGHLIGHT: